itrocks/coding-standard/README.md

 ### Composer
 This standard can be installed with Composer dependency manager:

-1. Install COmposer
+1. Install Composer
-2. INstall coding standard as a dependcy of your project TODO
+2. Install coding standard as a dependcy of your project

+TODO
 ```
 composer require --dev ...